Workiva/over_react/doc/flux_to_redux.md

 __If you assess your architecture and are confident you can go straight from Flux to Redux, you should not use Influx.
 If you are not confident, you should consider it.__

 The Influx architecture is not a required part of the process, and may make your life more difficult by adding extra steps.
-There are both advantages and disadvantages, and assessing how large the refactor will likely provide the largest indication of whether or not it makes sense.
+There are both advantages and disadvantages, and assessing how large the refactor is will likely provide the largest indication of whether or not it makes sense.

 ### Advantages
-- __You can split the effort into very tangible subtasks.__ The first is refactoring the state architecture (with a light component refactor), then each component can be its own task done over time.
+- __You can split the effort into very tangible subtasks.__ Stores can be updated to Redux without necessarily updating the Flux components.
+Components reliant on multiple stores can talk to Flux stores and Redux stores at the same time.
+Ultimately, this means a library can pick and choose the areas that can be updated and do them one at a time.
 - __Inability to update entirely to `Component2` is not a blocker.__ Since `connected` components need to be `Component2`, the Redux refactor may be blocked by those efforts.
 This option allows the library to update the state system to a Redux friendly architecture while updating components to `UiComponent2` and `connect` at the same time.
-- __The workflow is much less complex.__ While heavily piggybacked off the two advantages, it's worth noting the workflow benefits of the incremental update.
+- __The workflow is much less complex.__ While heavily piggybacked off the first two advantages, it's worth noting the workflow benefits of the incremental update.
 There shouldn't be as many massive merges or code reviews, and the granularity of tasks should make it clearer where manual testing is needed and when tests need to be written or updated.
 Ultimately this reduces the project complexity and the risk of regressions.
 - __The actual update process can be easier to reason about in complex scenarios.__ Influx merges Flux and Redux to provide a "halfway" point that is a fairly straightforward transition both from Flux and to Redux.
 For those complex scenarios, it may seem daunting to transition straight to Redux, and Influx can lower the barrier.

 ### Disadvantages
-- __Takes extra time as there are ultimately two refactors instead of one (however minimal the second one will be).__ While ideally the second refactor (from Influx to Redux) should be an easy lift, it's still ultimately unnecessary.
+- __Takes extra time as there are ultimately two refactors instead of one (however minimal the second one will be).__ While ideally the second refactor (from Influx to Redux) should be an easy lift, the middle steps still add effort that could otherwise be avoided.
 - __Does not provide any performance gains until the transition is complete.__ The Redux `connected` components will update on every store update as long as Flux is in the mix.
 This mimics the behavior of Flux, but takes away the largest benefit of connecting to Redux.
 - __Can add complexity and code to a possibly already complex state architecture.__ There are additional boilerplate and utilities necessary to maintain an Influx architecture that are completely unnecessary to Redux, making Influx more verbose and a little more confusing.